Crawlers

 • Select Source Type

-SharePoint, SMB, HTTP, or Box
+SharePoint, SMB, HTTP, Box, or API

 • Configure URI & Limits